SkyZH/VPN---Proxy/README.md

 4. After installing the lastest Node.js stable release, open CMD by pressing `WinKey+R`, input `cmd` and then press enter.

-    You may be able to install Coffee by entering `npm install coffee`
+    You may be able to install Coffee by entering `npm install -g coffee`

-    You may install inet by entering `npm install inet`
+    You may install inet by entering `npm install -g inet`

-5. Navigate to Control Panel > Network and Sharing Center > Change Adapter Settings and Create a VPN connection.
+5. Navigate to Control Panel > Network and Sharing Center > Change Adapter Settings and Create some VPN connections.

+   Then Open REGEDIT, go to HKEY_LOCAL_MACHINE > SYSTEM > CurrentControlSet > Class > {4d36e972-e325-11ce-bfc1-08002be10318} > 0021 (or 0020, 0022, etc)

+   Change MaxWanEndpoints to a certain number which depends on how many VPNs you will use.

    NOTICE THE VPN NAME!
 You'd better change it into `MultiVPN`

    Right click on the VPN connection, then choose Properties.